 Covid-19 and a host of other societal changes has radically changed the world in which we live.
-As circumstances played out this year, I was deprived of the privilege of preaching Easter Sunday, but for all of us who have trusted in Christ, everyday is an Easter celebration for he has turned our mourning in to dancing.
+As circumstances played out this year, I was deprived of the privilege of preaching Easter Sunday, but for all of us who have trusted in Christ, everyday is an Easter celebration for he has turned our mourning into dancing.
 Even in the midst of a pandemic we remain an Easter-people.
-We live in the present of the future.
+We live in the presence of the future.
 We live in the hope of the resurrection.

 5 For his anger is but for a moment,

 11 You have turned for me my mourning into dancing;

 and girded me with gladness.

 Psalm 30:5, 11 (ESV)

 What Mercy is This?

 That our God would exchange anger for favor!

 That I, a deserving rebel should have favor with the Sovereign Lord